 Setophaga palmarum palmarum

-Status: Uncommon regular spring migrant east and central, rare casual west.
-Rare regular fall migrant east, rare casual elsewhere.
+Status: Uncommon regular spring migrant east and central, rare west.
+Rare regular fall migrant east and east-central, rare casual elsewhere.

 Documentation: Specimen: palmarum: UNSM ZM12018, 8 May 1917 Lancaster Co.

-Both subspecies migrate southeastward in fall (Wilson 2013) and are rare in the Interior, although an unexpected influx in 2015, reflected by no less than seven reports of single birds, most with good details, was very unusual; a similar influx, with eight reports, occurred in 2012, six were reported in 2016, and 8 in 2017.
+Both subspecies migrate southeastward in fall (Wilson 2020) and are rare in the Interior, although recent falls have seen good numbers: in 2015, seven reports of single birds, eight reports in 2012, six in 2016, and eight in 2017.

-Comments: Eastern hypochrysea is not expected in Nebraska, nor are intergrades of the two subspecies; intergrades are rare, as the subspecies have only a narrow zone of overlap in their respective breeding ranges and migration routes and timing differ; hypochrysea migrates in the eastern US, while migration of palmarum extends west to central Nebraska (Wilson 2013, Pittaway 1995).
+Comments: Eastern hypochrysea is not expected in Nebraska, nor are intergrades of the two subspecies; intergrades are rare, as the subspecies have only a narrow zone of overlap in their respective breeding ranges and migration routes and timing differ.
+Hypochrysea migrates through the eastern US, while migration of palmarum extends west to central Nebraska (Wilson 2020, Pittaway 1995).
+Nevertheless, hypochrysea has been identified as far west as California (Louis Bevier, pers. comm.).

 CBC: Christmas Bird Count